Josh Jacobs Dispatch Audio Reveals Yelling, Screaming During Alleged Violent Incident

 Dispatchers say the man involved in the incident drove away in a Mercedes G-Wagon before first responders arrived. @TMJ4 pic.twitter.com/uIx22eUjwv @ashleyjwashburn

-Police were sent to the scene, but were told by dispatch that the subject, who ended up being the football star, was no longer there, having left in a Mercedes G-Wagon.
+Police were sent to the scene, but dispatch told them the subject, who turned out to be the football star, was no longer there -- having left in a Mercedes G-Wagon.

 Cops then began to look for Jacobs, 28, and his vehicle ... with another transmission revealing authorities saying, "at this point we'll want that vehicle stopped if you come across it."